I’ll begin this post by saying this was not your typical New York City trip.

 Everlane

-This was our first visit to Everlane’s showroom in this location.
-We’ve visited Shoe Park, Cashmere Cabin, and their previous office/showroom before.
+This was my first visit to Everlane’s showroom in this location (I’ve visited Shoe Park, Cashmere Cabin, and their previous office/showroom before).
 There was actually a line to get in as they were having a special event to launch their puffers, and they had a one-in/one-out policy.
-They kindly provided matcha tea while I waited.
+They kindly provided matcha while I waited, which was so appreciated in the cold.
 I purchased a cashmere crop mockneck sweater and received it in the mail a few days later.

 —